katasrofi/market_analysis/README.md

-# market_analysis
+# Unlocking Sales Potential: A Comprehensive Market Analysis of Grocery Purchases through Apriori Association Rules
 Dataset source from Kaggle: https://www.kaggle.com/datasets/heeraldedhia/groceries-dataset

 # Overview
 Groceries market is widely utilized by a diverse demographic due to its accessibility and competitive pricing, particularly catering to the mid to low-income segments.
 To enhance business profitability, the implementation of an effective recommendation system is crucial.
 Customers typically purchase only what they need, however, as an entrepreneur, the objective is to encourage increased spending to maximize profits.

 In pursuit of this goal, we can conduct a comprehensive analysis of customer behavior based on the purchase history within the time frame of 2014-2015.
-The analysis will be delves into Market Basket Analysis.
+The analysis will delve into Market Basket Analysis.

 ## Data Description
 | Field          | Description                                                    |